wafflepie/brakket/README.md

 type Round = Array<Match>
 type Results = Array<Round>

-type ExtendedSide = Side & { name: ?string }
+// These types are used in selectors only. type ExtendedSide = Side & { name: ?string }

 type ExtendedMatch = {